Five Ways to Improve Your Diet (Before It Kills You)

 Are you ready to kiss that killer diet goodbye?

-It’s probably time, says Melissa Perry, a registered dietitian at Orlando Health UF Health Cancer Center.
+It’s probably time, says Melissa Perry, a registered dietitian at Orlando Health Cancer Institute.
 “Poor diets are related to type 2 diabetes, high blood pressure, high cholesterol, osteoporosis and obesity, among others.”

 She suggests five easy ways to kick the killer diet and manage health risks so you can live longer.